Therapeutic: allergy, cold, and cough remedies, antihistamines

 Use Cautiously in: Patients with hepatic or renal impairment (dosage reduction recommended if CCr ≤31 mL/min or hepatic function is impaired); OB/Pedi: safety not established for pregnant women or children <6 mo; Geri: Initiate at lower doses.

-Drug-Drug: Additive CNS depression may occur with alcohol, ...
+Drug-Drug: Additive CNS depression may occur ...